-Thirty-six-year-old Gareth arrived at the clinic because he was often "completely incapacitated" by the pain in his joints caused by gout.
+Thirty-six-year-old Gareth arrived at the clinic because he was often “completely incapacitated” by the pain in his joints caused by gout.
 The recommended treatment was a classic example of why the nutritional approach often trumps the conventional.
-Gareth had too much of something in his blood (uric acid) which is made from food so the solution was to cut down on the foods that supply it.
+Gareth had too much of something in his blood (Uric acid is a chemical created when the body breaks down substances called purines.
+Purines are found in some foods and drinks including liver, anchovies,…) which is made from food so the solution was to cut down on the foods that supply it.
 Simples.
 So he was put on a diet that avoided foods high in amino-acids known as purines that are needed to make uric acid.
 That has to make more sense than simply giving drugs to dull the pain and reduce inflammation.

 I had to laugh when the “most relevant” document that came up in a search of my data base for gout treatment was the annual report costs and numbers of all drugs prescribed in England in 2010.
 This showed that 23 million prescriptions were written for “drugs used in rheumatic diseases and gout” at a cost of 147 million.
 Properly applied the nutritional approach would have to be able to cut that dramatically.
 In my special report – An end to gout I detail how you can alleviate gout without or reducing the need for drugs.
 The case of depressed professional pool player Debbie had the same sort of logic behind it.
 They assumed that she wasn’t making enough of the brain chemical serotonin, usually described as “feel-good” which is what the antidepressant SSRI drugs target.

-However instead of doing it by blocking the natural process for removing it, the nutritional approach boosts your intake of a compound found in lots of foods that the body uses to make serotonin (tryptophan).
-At her first consultation Debbie was rated 14 on a depression scale - that's mild to moderate.
+However instead of doing it by blocking the natural process for removing it, the nutritional approach boosts your intake of a compound found in lots of foods that the body uses to make Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. (tryptophan).
+At her first consultation Debbie was rated 14 on a depression scale – that’s mild to moderate.
 When she came back three months later her score was down to just 1.
-It's interesting to note that SSRI antidepressants can get a licence if they can reduce your depression score by just 3 points.
+It’s interesting to note that SSRI antidepressants can get a licence if they can reduce your depression score by just 3 points.
 In fact there is good evidence that SSRI drugs when properly tested are no better than a placebo, but one that comes with a raft of side effects.

 By comparison changing the diet dramatically cut Debbie’s depression score, improved her sleep and helped her lose weight, all without the hint of any side-effects.
 Again the drug option doesn’t look very good value for money by comparison – around 6 million people on anti-depressants at a cost of about 270 million at risk for side-effects that can include withdrawal difficulties, reduced libido and weight gain.
 I explain the nutritional approach in my special report – How to lift your spirits and balance your mood Inevitably there’s a suspicion in programs like this that complications have been cleared up to tell a nice neat success story.
 A suggestion of this showed up in the case of Gareth who at 8 weeks into his diet was bemoaning that fact he couldn’t have any meat (rich in purines) commented that “I’m still in pain..there’s no sign of my symptoms improving.”